Albert Moll (German psychiatrist): Sexual theories

 Moll wrote one of the earliest works on the normal practice of childhood sexuality when it comes to development of the child.
 Moll's analysis of infant sexuality emphasized the boundary between normal and abnormal sexual development.
 In his case studies, he found that healthy and "perverted" individuals varied little in their reports of childhood sexual conflicts.
 Numerous sexual drives and actions, including masturbation, attraction to those of the same sex or different ages, and other fetishistic inclinations, were not uncommon in childhood and did not necessarily indicate the development of perversion in adulthood.
-Moll's assertions leaned on his experience of participating in mutual masturbation at his all boy's boarding school.
+Moll's assertions leaned on his experience of participating in mutual masturbation at his all-boys boarding school.
 Moll described such activities as characteristic of sexual development between age 8–10 and the end of puberty at 20.
 He stated that the maturation of the sex organs would expose distinct sexual drives, mental associations, and habits.

 While most adults will develop heterosexual drives and urges, a minority display homosexual or bisexual tendencies.
 Sexual deviancy can emerge in both heterosexual and homosexual individuals.
 Moll argued that psychological and environmental triggers preventing the natural transformation of infantile sexual urges are the determinants of perversion.

 Moll divided the sexual response into four phases: